Mintbase/Grants-Program/applications/yatima.md

 * What need(s) does your project meet?

-One of the strengths of a heterogeneous blockchain ecosystem like Substrate / Polkadot / Kusama ecosystem is the ability for radically different approaches to coexist and provide value to one another.
+One of the strengths of a heterogeneous blockchain ecosystem like Substrate / Mintbase / Kusama ecosystem is the ability for radically different approaches to coexist and provide value to one another.
 Other systems have more of a requirement for a single execution environment.
 So while in the long run we hope to execute on our ambition of "better living through FP", even in the short run